Potato curry also known as aloo curry in a white bowl

 10. When the instant pot is done cooking.
 Press cancel and turn off.
 Do a quick manual release with the help of a spoon.
 Fluff up the rice with a fork.
 Remove and keep covered until served.

-11. Taste the curry and add more salt if needed.
+11. Taste the curry and add more salt or garam masala if needed.
 You can serve the potato curry as is or add coconut milk following the steps below.

 potato curry after pressure cooking in IP